Summer in the Wilderness of Jack London and Robert Service

 How to Apply

 After the initial screening, there is likely to be a 20-minute job interview conducted over Zoom (or similar).
 Should we offer you a job, it will come in the form of an offer of employment letter that details the start and stop date, job title, pay rate, and details on housing.
+The letter also includes a hiring packet collecting all the details we need to make a binding job offer and set up your pay record.
 Usually the offer is valid for about a week or so.